How to Treat Diastema? Causes, treatment, and FAQ

 In this article, you will learn how to treat diastema, the gap between your front teeth.
 Discover dental procedures, home remedies, and lifestyle changes to close the gap and achieve a beautiful smile.

-Who is at Risk of Having a Diastema?
+Who Is at Risk of Having a Diastema?

 Does Diastema Increase with Age?